Dodgers' Mookie Betts opts for Airbnb over "haunted" team hotel in Milwaukee

 "I'm scared to go there," Gomez said.
 "They should change the hotel.
 Everybody here doesn't like the hotel.
 Why they always put us in the same hotel when you can't sleep?"

-The Pfister Hotel, is actually one of two "haunted" hotels that hosts MLB players throughout the season, with the other being the Vinoy Renaissance St. Petersburg Resort & Golf Club in Florida, which is where many teams stay while stopping in to play the Tampa Bay Rays.
+The Pfister Hotel is actually one of two "haunted" hotels that host MLB players throughout the season, with the other being the Vinoy Renaissance St. Petersburg Resort & Golf Club in Florida, which is where many teams stay while stopping in to play the Tampa Bay Rays.

 CBS Sports' R.J.
 Anderson took a deep dive into whether ballplayers are more prone to superstitious tendencies — a la Pedro Cerrano and his infamous voodoo doll named Jobu in "Major League" — and thus, the paranormal.
 He cites author Mickey Bradley on the widely-accepted notion that since superstition is the life force of baseball, players are "more used to looking outside of logic for an explanation" when "something odd or weird happens."

+While Betts now joins an ever-growing list of players who have shelled out their own cash for other room and board in order to keep their distance from the Pfister Hotel, it doesn't appear that the switch-up has had too much of an impact on his play as he led off Tuesday's 6-2 win with a 392-foot blast to left centerfield.

-The Dodgers and Brewers are currently time one-game-apiece in the series.
+The Dodgers and Brewers are currently tied one-game-apiece in the series.
 Wednesday's matchup is scheduled for 10:40 a.m., in a left-handed showdown between starting pitchers Clayton Kershaw and Wade Miley.

 for more features.